alper/alpernl/content/posts/playing-with-public-transportation-data/index.md

   - /dingen/2008/09/playing-with-public-transportation-data/

 ---
 As [promised a while back](/dingen/2008/06/workshop-session-on-geodata-visualization/) after we got our fill playing with the data I would release it to the public to see if you could come up with something interesting.
-I'd leaked the JSON file to [Kars](http://www.leapfrog.nl) and he applied his skills in visualizing things in processing ((With some help from [Ben Fry](http://benfry.com/).)) to the dataset.
+I'd leaked the JSON file to [Kars](http://www.leapfrog.nl) and he applied his skills in visualizing things in processing [^1] to the dataset.

-Then after some more back and forth I retrieved a similar dataset from the [ANWB](http://www.anwb.nl) site ((These site operators are so friendly and accomodating.)): the time to travel a similar distance at a similar time but this time by car ((With historical traffic congestion information added, but because the sampled time was around noon the effect should be negligible.)).
+Then after some more back and forth I retrieved a similar dataset from the [ANWB](http://www.anwb.nl) site [^2]: the time to travel a similar distance at a similar time but this time by car [^3].

 [![](http://farm4.static.flickr.com/3103/2743375229_dcc34baa21.jpg)](http://www.flickr.com/photos/kaeru/2743375229/in/set-72157606466915102)